GetDKAN/dkan2/modules/custom/dkan_search/README.md

 Search API manages search servers and indexes.
 For more information on how Search API works visit their [documentation](https://www.drupal.org/docs/8/modules/search-api).

 This module provides a Data Source for Search API that allows it to index DKAN's metadata.
 In particular datasets.

-Search expects the index that will be driving the search to be named "dkan".

-After an index has been created, search capabilities will be available at ```/api/1/search```
+It also provides a default server and index configurations.

+Querying the search server is possible at ```/api/1/search```

 Different search queries can be executed against the index through query parameters.